-- Join the Botanical Area adoption Program and monitor some of the most biologically rich places of the Klamath-Siskiyou
+Become a member of our Land Stewardship program and monitor some of the most biologically rich places of the Klamath-Siskiyou.

 Much of the diverse plant life celebrated in the Klamath-Siskiyou region can be found in Botanical Areas in National Forests and Areas of Critical Environmental Concern on BLM lands.
 (Collectively, we refer to these areas as "Botanical Areas" for our stewardship program.)
 These botanical areas are extremely diverse in size, access, habitat type and can feature botanical resources ranging from individual endangered species, endemic places, to old growth forests and unique flora assemblages.